vuelto-org/vuelto/readme.md

 You can check out Vuelto's documentation at [Vuelto's website](https://vuelto.pp.ua/docs/).

 > [!TIP]
-> In case the documentation is missing something or there is something wrong, use the [GoDoc](https://pkg.go.dev/vuelto.pp.ua) page for API documentation.
-Use the [examples](https://github.com/vuelto-org/vuelto/tree/latest/examples) directory for usage examples.
+> In case a part documentation is missing something or there is something wrong, use the [GoDoc](https://pkg.go.dev/vuelto.pp.ua) page for API documentation.
+Use the [examples](https://github.com/vuelto-org/vuelto/tree/stable/examples) directory for usage examples.

 ### 🛣️ Roadmap

-Our roadmap is available on our [website](https://vuelto.pp.ua/roadmap/).
+Our roadmap is available on our [website](https://vuelto.pp.ua/roadmap/), under the Roadmap section.

 ### 🤝 Contributing

 We're really thankful for your contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](contributing.md) for details.

 1. 🍴 Fork the repository
 2. 🌟 Create your feature branch (`git checkout -b feature/amazing-feature`)